duereg/manager-readme/README.md

  - Everyone on the team has a voice and a vote

 ### Responsible, Responsive, Dependable
- - Write your code to live forever
+ - Write code to live forever
  - Practice incrementalism; write small PR’s
  - Test everything; TDD, Unit, Integration, Acceptance
- - Follow your work all the way through.
-You're responsible for the quality of your code
+ - Follow work all the way through.
+Be responsible for the quality of your code
  - Tooling > Diligence; Use Metrics & Logging; Evidence over Effort

 ### Be Resourceful
  - Google first, ask questions, don’t reinvent the wheel.
-Research your problems before you start
+Research problems before starting
- - Be effective with your time so you get things done
+ - Be effecient with your time so you get things done
  - Be creative, don’t be boxed in by previous decisions
    - Nothing is precious.
 Especially code I wrote
  - Follow the Boy Scout Rule aka "Leave things better than when you found it"

 ### Be Part Of The Team
- - Collaborate with your coworkers and teammates
+ - Collaborate with coworkers and teammates
  - Discuss, Cooperate, Pair.
 Pairing > Not Pairing
  - Give & receive feedback in an impactful way
  - Debate impersonally but nicely